 Every year we host a Christmas party at our place with around 30 of our closet friends.
 And each year it gets a little more fun (#hectic) as more kiddies enter the mix.
-So, this time I'm vowing to be a little more laid-back and a lot more organised in my preparations.
+This year I'm vowing to be a little more laid-back and a lot more organised in my preparations.
 Enter the party planner checklist!

-Here are the things I'm planning on doing to make the party run as smoothly as possible.
 The party planner checklists live inside my Christmas Binder along with the Christmas checklists (find them here) so everything is kept in one, easy-to-access location.
+Here are the things I'm planning on implementing this year to make the party run as smoothly as possible...

 1. Everyone brings a plate